- AJ Products UK

 New trend: How biophilic office design creates a better work environment

-Enhancing the work environment by bringing nature into offices has become increasingly popular.
+Enhancing the work environment by icorporating nature into offices has become increasingly popular.
 Plants, natural light, earthy colours and natural materials create workspaces that are not just nice to work in but actually boost both employee wellbeing and performance.

-Reduced sick leave
+Reduced sick leave and productivity gains

 At AJ Products, we have adapted our product offering to help companies create greener and more comfortable work environments.
 For example, a wall-mounted acoustic panel made of natural reindeer lichen, which reduces noise while adding a touch of nature to the workspace.